 Building Fluency with Strategy Games

-* This post contains affiliate links to Amazon.
-As an Amazon Associate, Mathometry earns a small commision from qualifying purchases.
+* This post contains affiliate links.
+Mathometry earns a small commision from qualifying purchases.
 Know that we only link to products that we personally use and recommend.

 BUILDING FLUENCY WITH STRATEGY GAMES

 When it comes to building fluency with addition, subtraction, multiplication, and division, strategy games are hard to beat.
-Unlike games decided by luck or chance, strategy games transform what might otherwise feel like rote memorization into engaging mental workouts that build number sense.
+Unlike games decided by luck or chance, strategy games transform repetitive practice into engaging mental workouts that build number sense.
 Players aren't just recalling facts - they're anticipating their opponent's next move and analyzing multiple possible moves and their consequences to make the best choice.
 That combination of logical reasoning and mathematical thinking is a powerhouse for building real, lasting skills.

 Below are two favorites that can be played across grade levels with all four operations, making differentiation simple.
 An added bonus is that they require minimal materials, keeping setup and packup time manageable!